edwinst/c64_light_fantastic_reverse_engineering/README.md

     1         denotes 20 ms of a field with a bright dot 0         denotes 20 ms of a field with darkness ...111    denotes the continuously bright dot before the transmission of the first byte
-    *         denotes an unknown bit value in the first transmitted byte ( )       parentheses mark start and stop bits
+    *         denotes 20 ms of an unknown bit value in the first transmitted byte ( )       parentheses mark start and stop bits

+    Note: Spaces are just for readability.

 Using a video player with the capability to step through the fields of an interlaced video, it should therefore be possible to check whether the expected signal is present.